 As it moves into its third century the Society provides a continuous forum for the discussion and advancement of the life sciences.
 It was at a meeting of the Society in 1858 that papers from Charles Darwin and Alfred Russel Wallace outlining the theory of evolution by natural selection were first presented.

-Members are drawn from all walks of life, and represent the full range of professional scientists and amateurs alike with an interest in natural history.
+Members include professional scientists, naturalists, historians, artists and those generally enthusiastic about the natural world.
 The Fellowship is international and includes world leaders in each branch of biology who use the Society's premises and publications to communicate new advances in their fields.

 Since 1854, Burlington House has been home to the Linnean Society, the Society of Antiquaries, the Royal Society of Chemistry, the Geological Society of London, the Royal Astronomical Society, and the Royal Academy of Arts, as a meeting place for the arts and sciences.

 The Society moved into the original Burlington House in 1857 and occupied part of what was then the town house of the Boyle family.
 The town house was originally built for Lord Burlington by Sir James Denham, surveyor of the works to Charles II, and was visited by Samuel Pepys in 1668.
 Richard Boyle, Earl of Burlington (1695–1753), put on a new south front and added an Italianate colonnade with archway entrance to the front courtyard.
 The house passed to the Duke of Devonshire in 1753 who built the Burlington Arcade on adjacent land.